Non-negotiable change is when you become aware it is the only way you can have some internal peace.

 Only, I wanted something more.
 I didn’t feel like determining skirt lengths was going to move the needle for me.
 I wanted something legacy building.
 I became restless.
 Have you ever felt this way?

 I remember being at work and picking up the phone at my desk.
 I made an appointment with The Swedish Institute to be interviewed.
 I could feel my heartbeat in my ears.
 What have I done?

 I got off the train at the stop I had been getting off since I was a young teen.
 27th Street & 7th Avenue in Manhattan.
-I walked past my Alma mater to the very next block for my interview of my new life direction.
+I walked past my Alma mater to the very next block for the interview of my new life direction.

 When I used to hang out at a friend’s dorm, I could see directly into the classroom windows at the Swedish Institute and peer at the ‘weirdos’ taking off their clothes and lying down on massage tables.

 Now, I was going to be the new weirdo in town.
 Things got real as the interviewer looked down at my hands and informed me that I would have to cut my nails!
-Of course, she told me this AFTER I signed my life away and enrolled into the program.
-This seems frivolous, in comparison of helping people heal, however, my nails were part of my identity.
+Of course, she told me this AFTER I signed my life away and enrolled in the program.
+This seems frivolous, in comparison to helping people heal, however, my nails were part of my identity.
 Strange, yet true.